-A three-time member of the U.S. national rowing team, Jack won a bronze medal at the 2015 World Championships and won both the Head of the Charles and Henley Royal Regatta in 2013.
+A three-time member of the U.S. national rowing team, Jack won a bronze medal at the 2015 World Championships and won both Henley Royal Regatta and the Head of the Charles in 2013.
 In 2023, Jack trekked to the South Pole with his seventy-two year old dad.

-Jack has a doctorate in archaeology from Oxford and an undergraduate degree from the School of Foreign Service at Georgetown.
+Jack has a doctorate in archaeology from Oxford, where he had a Clarendon Scholarship, and an undergraduate degree from the School of Foreign Service at Georgetown.
 He worked as a field archaeologist in Italy and has written on a variety of topics, from iron age weapons to the Arch of Constantine.
 His interests include the visual and sartorial trappings of status and power; the art and archaeology of the ancient world, especially the Roman Empire and early imperial China; heraldry (the study of coats of arms); vexillology (the study of flags); and the modern history of menswear, from tailoring to sportswear and streetwear.
+His book Rowing Blazers was published in 2014 by Vendome Press and Thames & Hudson in a global partnership with Ralph Lauren.
+A revised and expanded edition was published in 2024.

 Jack is a Fellow of The Explorers Club, the Royal Society of Arts, the Royal Asiatic Society, and the Royal Numismatic Society; and a Life Member of the Archaeological Institute of America, Oxford University Boat Club, and the I.B.F. at Harry’s Bar in Paris.
 Jack also serves on the board of Row New York, a non-profit organization dedicated to empowering young people through the sport of rowing regardless of background or ability.